-Alex Nii Nortey Dowuona is a hospital Biomedical Engineering Team Manager working in Accra, Ghana for Grupo Empresarial Electromedico
+Alex Nii Nortey Dowuona is a hospital Biomedical Engineering Manager working in Accra, Ghana for Grupo Empresarial Electromedico

 Path to being a Biomedical Engineering Manager